To become a Foster or Adoptive parent, you only need to ask.

-The case management team will help and guide you through the paperwork needed to become a foster or adoptive parent in Virginia.
-This includes, but is definitely not limited to, personal references, physical exams, DMV records, TB screenings, and a financial assessment.
-Virginia DSS requires a lot of paperwork, but it is only a process, and we are here to help you complete it with ease.
+The case management team will help you through the paperwork needed to become a foster or adoptive parent in Virginia.
+This includes, but is not limited to, personal references, physical exams, DMV records, TB screenings, and a financial assessment.
+Virginia DSS requires a lot of paperwork, but it is only a process, and we are here to help you complete it efficiently.

 - 5. Home Study

-The Department of Social Services that all foster care and adoption agencies work under instruct us to make sure the home is a safe and positive place to have a foster parent raise a child in their care.
+The Department of Social Services states that all foster care and adoption agencies work under instruction to ensure the home is a safe and positive place to have a foster parent raise a child in their care.

 - 6. Finalized Assessment

-After you have successful completion of the foster parent application, your training, home study, and background checks, we will do a final assessment of your family’s readiness to foster or adopt a child and if there are any further areas for training or support needed.
+After you successfully complete the foster parent application, your training, home study, and background checks, we will assess your family’s readiness to foster or adopt a child and if there are any further areas for training or support needed.

-The total process from first training to this stage should take 60 - 90 days.
+The process from first training to this stage should take 90 - 120 days.